 - Operating Cash Flow (EBITDAaL – eCAPEX) in 2019 will be higher than in 2018 on a comparable basis.

 - The target ratio of net debt** to EBITDAaL for telecoms activities will be maintained at around 2x in the medium term.

 - The payment of a dividend of 0.70 euros per share for the fiscal year 2019 will be proposed, with an interim dividend of 0.30 euros per share to be paid in December 2019.

-Commenting on the 2018 earnings report, Stéphane Richard, Chairman and CEO of Orange Group, said:
+Commenting on the publication of the 1st quarter 2019 results, Stéphane Richard, Chairman and CEO of the Orange Group, said:

 The entire press release is available on PDF file